 Actions

-Browse and find a hack that peaks my interests.
+Browse and find a hack that piques my interest.

 Check if my idea already exists/has been hacked on in the past.